 Move On’s Directors

-Move On’s Board of Directors give their time and expertise on a voluntary basis, they meet on a regular basis to oversee Move On’s operations and strategic direction.
+Our Board of Directors give their time and expertise on a voluntary basis, and meet regularly to oversee Move On’s operations and strategic direction.